-CM 152: Principles of Video Editing
+CM 152 : Principles of Video Editing

 Develops technical and creative skills essential for video editing.
-Students learn to manipulate existing footage into thoughtful and creative video edits by using Adobe Premier Pro software and discover the technical and creative elements essential for success.
+Students learn to manipulate existing footage into thoughtful and creative video edits by using professional software, and discover the technical and creative elements essential for success in Creative Media.
 (Formerly CM 149)